raghu08/BookingRooms/README.md

 interface to send invites and sms to intended users.

 ***Updates in Version 2.0**
-   Implemented Dagger for dependency injection which promotes loose coupling(Lesser dependencies between components)
+Implemented Dagger for dependency injection which promotes loose coupling(Lesser dependencies between components) Started converting the code to kotlin to leverage several advantages of kotlin

 Improvements to be made to the app in the next version:
 1.Use RxJava